I am from New Jersey. New Yorkers may think they have better bagels and pizza, but they’re wrong.

 Currently, I am a PhD candidate in the Brito Lab at Cornell University in the field of Genetics, Genomics & Development, and shortly thereafter joined the Brito Lab in the Meinig School of Biomedical Engineering.
 My graduate work involves the application of different sequencing techniques to understand the movement of mobile genetic elements in the human gut microbiome.

 I am interested in bacterial genomics, host-microbe interactions, and all things bacteriophage.
 My training is in molecular biology with a focus on DNA and RNA sequencing of microbiomes.
 While much of my time is spent at the bench, I am proficient in R, Bash, and many Linux-based NGS analysis tools.

 In 2020, I co-authored a paper with Dr. Alyssa Kent on the use of proximity ligation sequencing (commonly called Hi-C) to resolve mobile element carriage in the gut microbiomes of cancer patients.
 We found that Hi-C could detect the putative transfer of multi-drug resistance genes between commensal microbes and pathogens within individual patients through time.
 You can read more about it in Ilana’s Behind the Paper highlight or in my Twitter thread:

 Excited for the publication of my first paper as a PhD student in the Brito Lab @ilanabrito123 @CornellBME @NatureComms: "Widespread transfer of mobile antibiotic resistance genes within individual gut microbiomes revealed through bacterial Hi-C" https://t.co/4ZpBtGDA8m— Albert Vill (@_AlbertVill) September 1, 2020

 The Brito Lab is continuing to innovate in the microbiome mobile gene space with techniques like OIL-PCR.
-My current projects involve improvements to metagenomic Hi-C to enhance plasmid capture and microbiome metatranscriptomics.
+My current projects involve improvements to metagenomic Hi-C and forays into microbiome metatranscriptomics.